 When to Use Active Voice

 As a general rule, you should use active voice whenever possible.
-Active voice has a few advantages over passive voice.
+Active voice has quite a few advantages over passive voice.

 It's bold.
 “Beth stubbed her toe” is more clear, direct, and interesting than “The toe was stubbed by Beth.”
 Get straight to the point and engage your readers with active voice.

 It's precise.
 “Country music is sometimes hated” conveys less information than “People sometimes hate country music.”
 You could expand it to say “Country music is sometimes hated by people,” but that makes the sentence more clunky.
 Just use active voice.
+(Also, we could get more precise by sharing specifics about “people,” but that's another lesson.)

 It's succinct.
 Sentences in active voice are often shorter than their passive-voice counterparts.
 Cut the fluff and tighten your prose with active voice.